AldiArellano/Data-Science-and-AI---Group-3/README.md

     - Compare the performance of the linear regression model and the Decision Tree Model.
     - Evaluate their strengths and limitations in analyzing relationships among variables.

-## V. Data and Results

 ## VI.
+Data and Results

+## VII.
 Conclusion

-## VII.
+## VIII.
 Program Codes / Google colab / Jupyter notebook or spyder IDE
 You can find the code for this project in the [Code](./Code) folder.

 or you can directly access/view the notebook (.ipynb file) with this link: *[Jupyter Notebook](Code/CAPSTONE_ECEDATA_Group3.ipynb)*